redis/docs/content/develop/reference/eviction/index.md

 for the dataset.
 This is the default behavior for 64 bit systems, while 32 bit systems use an implicit memory limit of 3GB.

-When the size of your cache reaches the limit set by `maxmemory`, Redis will enforce your chosen [eviction policy](#eviction-policies) to prevent any further growth of the cache.
+When the size of your cache exceeds the limit set by `maxmemory`, Redis will enforce your chosen [eviction policy](#eviction-policies) to prevent any further growth of the cache.

+### Setting `maxmemory` for a replicated instance

+If you are using replication for an instance, Redis will use some RAM as a buffer to store the set of updates that must be written to the replicas.
+The memory used by this buffer is not included in the used memory total that is compared to `maxmemory` to see if eviction is required.

+This is because the key evictions themselves generate updates that must be added to the buffer to send to the replicas.
+If the updates were counted among the used memory then in some circumstances, the memory saved by evicting keys would be immediately used up by the new data added to the buffer.
+This, in turn, would trigger even more evictions and the resulting feedback loop could evict many items from the cache unnecessarily.

+If you are using replication, we recommend that you set `maxmemory` to leave a little RAM free to store the replication buffers unless you are also using the `noeviction` policy (see [the section below](#eviction-policies) for more information about eviction policies).

 ## Eviction policies

-Use the `maxmemory-policy` configuration directive to choose the eviction policy to use when the limit set by `maxmemory` is reached.
+Use the `maxmemory-policy` configuration directive to select the eviction policy you want to use when the limit set by `maxmemory` is reached.

 The following policies are available:

 -   `noeviction`: Keys are not evicted but the server won't execute any commands that add new data to the cache.
 If your database uses replication then this condition only applies to the primary database.
+Note that commands that only read data still work as normal.
--   `allkeys-lru`: Evict the least recently used (LRU) keys.
+-   `allkeys-lru`: Evict the [least recently used](#apx-lru) (LRU) keys.
--   `allkeys-lfu`: Evict the least frequently used (LFU) keys.
+-   `allkeys-lfu`: Evict the [least frequently used](#lfu-eviction) (LFU) keys.
 -   `allkeys-random`: Evict keys at random.
 -   `volatile-lru`: Evict the least recently used keys that have the `expire` field set to `true`.